 eReadings at UniSA are now provided using eReserve.
 Please use the tabs below to learn eleven tasks in eReserve, find training videos and see answers to your questions.

 eReserve is an add-on for Moodle that gives course developers control over reading lists.
-You will be able to add readings and control how and where they are presented to students.
+You are able to add readings and control how and where they are presented to students.

-Yes, eReserve is available for teaching in all 2019 and 2020 courses.
+Yes, eReserve has been available for teaching in all courses since the beginning of 2019.

 Start from a course site in LearnOnline.
-Find the Course Essentials box on the course home page, and use the eReadings link.
+Find the Course Essentials box on the course home page, and select the eReadings link.
 For UniSA Online, choose the Resources menu and select eReadings.